faros-ai/faros-events-cli/README.md

 An event type (e.g. `CI`, `CD`) corresponds to the step of your CI/CD pipeline that you are instrumenting.

 - Use `CI` events to instrument code build pipelines.
-For example, you can report the result of a successful code build:
+For example, you can report the result of a successful code build & artifact release:

 ```sh
 ./faros_event.sh CI -k "<faros_api_key>" \